sikka-software/Hawa/README.md

 - Add your custom testing component in **Hawa.stories.js** file

-- Or you can preview without running developement server.
+- Or you can preview without running development server.
 [See Preview](https://sikka-software.github.io/Hawa/storybook-static/)

 ```jsx